udacity/CppND-Route-Planning-Project/instructions/fill_out_Node_class.md

-The `Model::Node` class that exists in the current code doesn't contain all the data that would be needed to perfom an A\* search.
+The `Model::Node` class that exists in the current code doesn't contain all the data that would be needed to perform an A\* search.
 In order to perform a search, it would be ideal for each node to contain at least the following information:
 - The g-value for the node.
 - The h-value for the node.
 - A boolean to indicate if the node has been visited.